TritonDataCenter/java-manta/RELEASING.md

 For the security conscious, a [guide to encrypting credentials in maven settings files](https://maven.apache.org/guides/mini/guide-encryption.html) exists to illustrate how credentials can be protected.

-The following is an example settings.xml file:
+The following is an example settings.xml file which will read requied fields from the environment.
+Don't forget to set environment values (or literal values in the file) for the requred fields: `SONATYPE_USERNAME`, `SONATYPE_PASSWORD`, `GPG_KEYNAME`, `GPG_PASSPHRASE`.
+Using the format `${env.SONATYPE_USERNAME}` allows the usage of environment variables but literal values can be supplied directly where desired.

 ```xml
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"